Manually creating optimized Windows images for Horizon VMs

 2023-01-12 | Added table and wording to indicate which version of the PVSCSI driver to use depending on which version of Windows you are installing. |

 2022-12-07 | Added Windows 10 21H2/22H2, Windows 11 21H2/22H2 and Server 2022.
 Removed Windows 10 1607 LTSB, 1909, 2004 and Server 2016 as they are out of mainstream support by Microsoft.
-Dropped Windows 10 1809 LTSC, 20H2, 21H1 and Server 2019 from the list of extensively tested operating system as by the time the guide is published the will have less than a year of mainstream Microsoft support remaining.
+Dropped Windows 10 1809 LTSC, 20H2, 21H1 and Server 2019 from the list of extensively tested operating systems as by the time the guide is published it will have less than a year of mainstream Microsoft support remaining.
 Updated for vSphere 8.0.
-Updated for Horizon OS Optimization Tool 2204.
+Updated for Windows OS Optimization Tool for Horizon 2204.
 Updated for Horizon 2209.
 Added section for vGPU.
 Updated for Horizon Cloud on Azure 22.2.0. |

 2021-07-01 | Added links to Using Automation to Create Optimized Windows Images for Horizon VMs.
 Changed storage controller to PVSCSI for future compatibility.
 Removed SVGA driver deselection from Tools install, as it is no longer order dependent with the Horizon Agent with latest vSphere Tools.
 Added Windows 21H1 Education/Enterprise/Professional to the list of tested operating systems.
 Removed all Windows 10 1709/1803/1809 (besides LTSC)/1903 editions and 1909 Pro from the list of tested operating systems as they are no longer supported.
 Retested all supported operating systems with 2021-06-08 updates.
 Updated for vSphere 7.0 U2.
 Updated for OSOT 2106 and higher.
 Updated links to product documentation topics. |